 Now, the first solution for the $b$'s is

-with $b_{51}$ free, and this holds for the displayed parameter conditions, of course in addition to the other conditions like \eqref{E:parsDiagMM}.
-The two other solutions are
+with $b_{51}$ free, and this holds for the displayed parameter conditions, in addition to the other conditions as in \eqref{E:parsDiagMM}.
+The other two solutions are as follows:

-where both solutions hold for several, different conditions on the potential parameters, similar to the ones given in \eqref{E:solIbsconds}.
-Then the 3 symmetry algebras are respectively
+where both solutions hold for several, different conditions on the potential parameters, similar to those given in \eqref{E:solIbsconds}.
+Then, the three symmetry algebras are as follows:

-We can conclude all these algebras are strict variational symmetries, without considering all the distinct sets of conditions on the parameters of the potential: The prolonged infinitesimal elements $\on{pr}X$ of all generators $X$ in \eqref{E:Lasm11sq=m22sq} will annihilate the kinetic terms when applied on the most general $\mc{L}$.
-This may be checked explicitly, but it also follows from the well-known fact that $\Lg{SU}(2)_\text{HF}$ is a strict variational symmetry group of the kinetic terms of the 2HDM, see \cite{Olaussen:2010aq} for a proof that the strict variational symmetries of the kinetic terms are $\La{su}(N)$ for a general NHDM.
-Then, Theorem \ref{P:prXannTannV} guarantees these symmetries are strictly variational, independent of the conditions on the parameters of the potential.
-Moreover, we will in section \ref{sec:Conclusion2HDM} show that the symmetries given by $\La{g}_\text{I}$ and $\La{g}_\text{II}$ are equivalent, which means that there is a new Higgs basis where $\La{g}_\text{I}$ will be the same as $\La{g}_\text{II}$ was in the old basis.
+We can conclude that all these algebras are strict variational symmetries, without considering all the distinct sets of conditions on the parameters of the potential: The prolonged infinitesimal elements $\on{pr}X$ of all generators $X$ in \eqref{E:Lasm11sq=m22sq} will annihilate the kinetic terms when applied to the most general $\mc{L}$.
+This may be verified explicitly, but it also follows from the well-known fact that $\Lg{SU}(2)_\text{HF}$ is a strict variational symmetry group of the kinetic terms of the 2HDM, see \cite{Olaussen:2010aq} for a proof that the strict variational symmetries of the kinetic terms are $\La{su}(N)$ for a general NHDM.
+Then, Theorem \ref{P:prXannTannV} guarantees that these symmetries are strictly variational, independent of the parameter constraints of the potentials.
+Moreover, in Section \ref{sec:Conclusion2HDM}, we will show that the symmetries given by $\La{g}_\text{I}$ and $\La{g}_\text{II}$ are equivalent, which means that there is a new Higgs basis where $\La{g}_\text{I}$ will be the same as $\La{g}_\text{II}$ in the old basis.

 \paragraph{Assuming $\Re(\lambda_5)= 0$} We now consider the special case where